appscode/blog/content/post/kubedb-v2024.08.16/index.md

 - zookeeper
 ---

-We are excited to announce the release of KubeDB v2024.7.x!
+We are excited to announce the release of KubeDB v2024.8.21!
 This release introduces support for the kubedb.com/v1 APIVersion across the following KubeDB-supported databases:

+- Elasticsearch
+- Kafka
+- MariaDB
-- PostgreSQL
+- Memcached
 - MongoDB
 - MySQL
+- PerconaXtraDB
+- PGBouncer
-- MariaDB
+- PostgreSQL
-- Elasticsearch
+- ProxySQL
 - Redis
 - Redis Sentinel
-- Kafka
-- Percona XtraDB
-- PGBouncer
-- Memcached

 This release also includes features like: